wal-g/wal-g/docs/STORAGES.md

 Overrides the default minimum time between retries when throttled in milliseconds.
 Default is 300000ms.

+* `S3_RETENTION_PERIOD`

+Sets retention period in seconds to files, uploaded to s3.
+Default is disabled with value -1.

+* `S3_RETENTION_MODE`

+Sets mode of retention (GOVERNANCE/COMPLIANCE).
+Default is GOVERNANCE, which means, that files can still be deleted if user has special permissions.

 GCS
 -----------
 To store backups in Google Cloud Storage, WAL-G requires that this variable be set: